Tongue Tie and Infant Feeding Specialists

 We are regulated by the Care Quality Commission (CQC) and pride ourselves on providing a caring, unhurried and fully holistic service.

-Appointments are offered to any baby up to 6 months of age, regardless of whether breast or bottle feeding.
+Appointments are offered to any baby up to 6 months of age (sometimes older if you enquire), and we see babies regardless of whether they are breast or bottle feeding.

 We will always work as a partnership within our clinics to ensure that we can offer a safe and secure space where your individual needs can be discussed and met.

-If you are struggling with feeding and don’t know why, coming along for an assessment with a Tongue Tie Specialist is the best first step you can take.
+If you are struggling with feeding and don’t know why, trust your gut and book for an assessment with a qualified Tongue Tie Specialist.

 Why choose Tongue Tie Midwives Yorkshire?